warmcat/libwebsockets/READMEs/README.tls-sessions.md

 ### Difference from Session Tickets

 TLS also supports sessions as bearer tokens, but these are generally considered as degrading security.
-Lws doesn't support Session Tickets, just reuse by Session IDs.
+Lws doesn't do anything special for Session Tickets, but it's possible your TLS library will support them by default, as is reportedly the case with mbedtls 2.28.1.
+Either way, it's expected Session IDs should work with lws if enabled and your tls library supports them.

 ## Support in lws